Nicholas Meyer: Star Trek

 Meyer worked for the Star Trek franchise again for the sixth film in the series, Star Trek VI: The Undiscovered Country (1991).
 He developed the story with Leonard Nimoy and co-wrote the screenplay with long-time friend and assistant Denny Flinn.
 He directed the picture, which was the final film to feature the entire classic Star Trek cast.
 Like its predecessors, this film was successful financially, grossing $74 million in the domestic market.
 Many of Meyer's personal papers from his involvement with the Star Trek franchise are housed at the University of Iowa Libraries.

 In February 2016 it was announced that Meyer would be returning to Star Trek by joining the writing team for CBS's new TV series Star Trek: Discovery.
 In November 2018, Meyer announced in an online interview that he was not invited back for Discovery's second season.
 He also disclosed that he could not identify his precise contributions, as television is such a collaborative medium.

 In 2020, Meyer wrote a detailed proposal with his producing partner Steven-Charles Jaffe for a new Star Trek project, including a treatment and illustrations.
 Meyer said the project was not connected to any of the franchise's previous films and was set in a gap in the Star Trek timeline where an original story could be told with new characters.
 He described the project as a feature film, but said it could also be a television series or a combination of television and film.
 Meyer and Jaffe presented this proposal to Star Trek television producer Alex Kurtzman, Abrams, and Watts, but had not heard anything back from Paramount by March 2021.
 At that time, Paramount set Star Trek: Discovery writer Kalinda Vazquez to write the script for a new Star Trek film, based on her own original idea, with Abrams's Bad Robot producing.

 Personal life

-Meyer's daughter, screenwriter Dylan Meyer, is the fiancée of actress and filmmaker Kristen Stewart.
+Meyer was married to Lauren Taylor Meyer in the late 1980s and they had two daughters, Rachel (b.
+1987) and Madeline (b.
+1990).
+Meyer's daughter Rachel, now known as screenwriter Dylan Meyer, married actress and filmmaker Kristen Stewart on April 21, 2025.

+In 2023, Meyer won the Future of Life Award, for reducing the risk of nuclear war through the power of storytelling.